 Anim AI

-This project physical and cell simulations for evolving neural architectures for embodied agents.
+This project is composed of cell and physical environment simulations for evolving neural architectures for embodied agents.

 The best deep-learning image classification models are prone to adversarial pixel attacks.
-The latest transformer models 'hallucinate' and can't apply basic reasoning.
+The latest transformer models are purely probabalistic, often hallucinate, and don't have integrated in-context memory or value systems.

 Logo

 The human brain contains dozens of specialized, interlocked circuits that have been tuned and extended over huge evolutionary time frames.
-While we've made significant progress creating biologically-inspired models that achieve good performance for specialized tasks, expanding into more complete systems is still out of reach.
+While we've made significant progress creating biologically-inspired models that achieve good performance for limited-context individual tasks, expanding into more complete, online agent systems is still out of reach.

 This project's theory is that the iterative approach to AGI - understanding, and abstracting systems up layer by layer, will be slower than using simulated natural evolution if we can construct the right solution space.